byzheng/PubConnector/README.md

    - Install [Node.js](https://nodejs.org/) if it is not already installed.
    - Set up TiddlyWiki in Node.js mode by following the [official guide](https://tiddlywiki.com/#Installing%20TiddlyWiki%20on%20Node.js).

-2. **Install the TW-Connector Plugin**:
+2. **Install the TW-Literature Plugin**:
-   - Install the [TW-Connector](https://github.com/byzheng/TW-Connector) plugin, a small TiddlyWiki extension that allows opening tiddlers from other tabs in the web browser.
+   - Install the [TW-Literature](https://github.com/byzheng/TW-Literature) plugin, a small TiddlyWiki extension that allows opening tiddlers from other tabs in the web browser.
-   - Follow the instructions provided in the [TW-Connector repository](https://github.com/byzheng/TW-Connector) to install the plugin.
+   - Follow the instructions provided in the [TW-Literature repository](https://github.com/byzheng/tw-literature) to install the plugin.

 3. **Data Structure**
    **PubConnector** utilizes information stored in TiddlyWiki to render on web pages: